 - Cut stalk off iceberg lettuce, then cut the body in half.
 Gently separate the leaves so you have individual lettuce “cups”.

-- To serve, put the two fillings in bowls with the lettuce leaves on the side.
+- To serve, put the two fillings in bowls with the lettuce leaves and lime wedges on the side.
 Plonk in the middle of the table and everyone can help themselves.